Double-Peaked Optical Afterglow in GRB 110213A Inferring a Magnetized Thick Shell Ejecta

 \section{Acknowledgements}

+The authors thank anonymous referee for thoughtful discussions on this work.
 The authors thankfully acknowledge the computer resources provided by the Institute for Cosmic Ray Research (ICRR), the University of Tokyo.
 K.O. thanks Dr.~K.~Murase for his guidance on the use of MultiNest.
 This work is supported by the joint research program of ICRR, and JSPS KAKENHI Grant Numbers JP23KJ0692 (Y.K.), 22K03684, 23H04899, 24H00025, 25K07352 (K.A.), 23K22522, 23K25907 (R.Y.), and by JST SPRING, Grant Number JPMJSP2103 (K.O.).